eoriwech/odin-recipes/README.md

 # odin-recipes
-This project will create a recipes website using HTML.
-This project main goal is to practise HTML.
+This project is gives recipes to cook delicious meals.
+This project's main goal is to practise HTML.
+If you would like try some of the recipes, I guarantee you won't be disappointed.